hallis21/ArmorSetEffects/README.md

 # ArmorSetEffects V2

-A modern, high-performance Minecraft Paper plugin written in Kotlin that provides armor set bonuses and effects.
+A Minecraft Paper plugin that grants players special effects and bonuses when wearing complete armor sets.

+This plugin allows server administrators to define custom armor sets in JSON configuration files.
+When a player equips all pieces of a defined armor set, they automatically receive the configured effects and bonuses.
+The plugin supports multiple armor sets with priority systems to handle conflicts when players wear overlapping sets.

 ## 🚀 Features